richardvlas/deploy-an-article-cms-to-azure/README.md

 ## Project instructions

-## Creating an App Service
+### Creating an App Service

-## Cleaning Up Your Services
-Before completing this step, make sure to have taken all necessary screenshots for the project!
-Check the rubric in the classroom to confirm.

-Clean up and remove all services, or else you will incur charges.
+## Clean up resources
+The resources you created in this projecet may incur ongoing costs.
+To clean up the resources, you need only delete the resource group that contains them:

 ```bash
 # replace with your resource group